vipulnaik/diet-exercise-health/best-practices/best-practices-around-blood-tests.md

 fasting, I should do the test in the morning, ideally after waking up, bowel movement, morning tasks, and bath (and without eating).

-Set a calendar reminder from 7 AM to noon on the test date.
+Set a calendar reminder from 7 AM to at least two hours after the test time on the test date.
 Invite my work email address as well so that the time is blocked on my work calendar.

 I should budget to leave about 2 hours after waking up, arrive 30 minutes after leaving, and spend about an hour at the test location,